chr56/jaudiotagger-archived/README.md

 ## Include in your Project

-Latest release is 3.0.1 available from Maven central repository, so to use in your project just include the following in yor applications pom.xml file
+Latest release is 3.0.1 available from Maven central repository, so to use in your project just include the following in your applications pom.xml file

     `<dependency>
         <groupId>net.jthink</groupId>